-Laser Cavity Detection for Dental Cavity Treatment
+Laser Cavity Detection For Rowley

 Research has shown that dentists can miss up to 50% of cavities.
 This is not due to carelessness, but rather the way decay forms in teeth.